cartographers/Radar/README.md

 ## Acknowledgments

-* Postgres for inspiring us with their not easy to manage DBs
+* PostgreSQL for inspiring us with their not easy to manage DBs
 * Inspiration
 * etc